 - reform its financial sector.

 The country has made some impressive strides in these areas, but it will take a lot for the renminbi to hoist itself up to a monetary position that reflects China’s wider economic status.
-But in which areas has China made progress exactly?
-What has the Chinese government done to further pursue its RMB internationalisation objectives?
+What has the Chinese government done to further pursue its RMB internationalisation objectives so far?

 Concrete actions undertaken by China: